Amr1977/wassally/ARCHITICTURE_EN.md

 1. Copy the entire content above.
 2. Open your text editor (e.g., VS Code, Notepad++).
 3. Paste the content.
-4. Save the file as `ARCHITECTURE.md`.
+4. Save the file as `ARCHITICTURe.ms`.

 ---

-This ARCH file now encapsulates our complete architecture, including our team collaboration plan, module details, sprint schedule for implementation and testing, and all change logs.
-Let me know if you need any further modifications or additions!
+This ARCHITICTURe.md file now encapsulates our complete architecture including the modular design, team collaboration plan, sprint schedule, change log, notes, and the newly added future recommendations and enhancements.
+Enjoy updating your repo, and let me know if you need any further modifications!